ChelsyA/ChelsyA/README.md

  Hi, welcome to my GitHub👋!

 <p>I'm a junior Ethical Hacker focused on Pentesting, Malware and threat analysis.
-I enjoy learning about diverse types of technologies  like: programming, web programming, network management systems and architecture.<strong> </p>
+I enjoy learning about diverse types of technologies  like: programming, troubleshooting, computer networks,  web programming, network management systems and architecture.<strong> </p>

 ---